I can’t believe I made GRAPE JELLY, that ubiquitous purple gooey staple of my youth.

 Take the juice and pour it back into the clean pot.
 Add butter to prevent foaming and pectin and then bring to a boil over high heat.
 Stir frequently.

-When the jelly reaches the point of boiling rapidly and looks like bubbling lava, add the sugar and stir to dissolve.
-Nine cups seems like a lot of sugar, but that’s what it takes to get jelly to achieve a good “set.”
-Boil rapidly for exactly one minute, stirring constantly.
-Start timing when the juice returns to that rapid, rolling boil, a boil that doesn’t stop bubbling when stirred.
+When the jelly reaches the point of boiling rapidly, add the sugar and stir to dissolve.
+Nine cups seems like a lot of sugar, but that’s what it takes to get jelly to achieve a good set.
+Boil rapidly for ccone minute, stirring constantly.
+Start timing when the juice returns to a rapid, rolling boil, a boil that doesn’t stop bubbling when stirred.
 After one minute, remove from heat.

 Ladle jelly immediately into prepared jars.